 Jasmine Hall is a Special Needs 11-18 Day School based in Derby City Centre.
 It is a split site school comprising of 2 properties, Croft House and Cedar House.
-The school is registered with the DfE for a maximum of 32 places and supports young people with a diagnosis of Autism and associated learning challeneges.
+The school is registered with the DfE for a maximum of 32 places and supports young people with a diagnosis of Autism and associated learning challenges.

 Vision